John Owen Lowe

-John Owen Lowe is an American writer, producer and actor.
+John Owen Lowe (born November 6, 1995) is an American writer, producer and actor.

 Early life

 John Owen Lowe was born on November 6, 1995, in Los Angeles, California, the son of make-up artist Sheryl Berkoff and actor Rob Lowe.
 He graduated with a bachelor's degree in science, technology, and society from Stanford University in 2018.
 He has an older brother named Matthew who works as a lawyer.

 Career

 From 2015, Lowe appeared in a recurring role in comedy series The Grinder.
 In 2017, he appeared on The Lowe Files, in which his family explored unsolved mysteries.
 He appeared in the Christmas film Holiday in the Wild in 2019, and worked as a writer on multiple episodes of 9-1-1: Lone Star.

 In March 2023, Lowe began starring in the Netflix comedy series Unstable, which he also executive produced alongside his father and Victor Fresco.
 The series was inspired by Lowe's relationship with his father.
+He also featured in the second season which was released in August 2024.

+Lowe was actor and producer on psychological thriller film Grace Point, released in January 2025, co-starring Andrew McCarthy and directed and co-written by Rory Karpf.